turkic-nlp/.github/profile/README.md

-A collection of repositories to collect all available resources for Turkic Languages.
+A collection of repositories to have all available resources for Turkic Languages in one place